mysql/mysql-utilities/doc/man/mysqldbexport.rst

 Note: When combining :option:`--format` and :option:`--display`, the :option:`--display` option is ignored for SQL generation.

-You can turn off the headers when using formats CSV and TAB by specifying the :option:`--no-headers` option.
+To turn off the headers when using CSV or TAB display format, specify the :option:`--no-headers` option.

-You can turn off all feedback information by specifying the :option:`--quiet` option.
+To turn off all feedback information, specify the :option:`--quiet` option.

 You can also have the utility write the data for the tables to separate files by using the :option:`--file-per-table` option.
 This would create files with a